simonhw/campsite-bookings/README.md

     - I can log out and log back in using the password I created.

 #### Epic: Website Content
+- **Create Base Template**: As a **Developer** I can **create a base template and homepage** so that **the similar aspects of the webpages need only be written once and the UX has a consistent appearance across the app**.
+    - I can create a base.html file.
+    - I can create a header and nav bar for small screens.
+    - I can create a footer for small screens.
+    - I can create a header and nav bar for larger screens.
+    - I can create a footer for larger screens.

 - **View Campsite Information**: As a **Site User** I can **view information about the campsite** so that **I can make an informed decision about making a booking**.
     - When I visit the about page, I can read the campsite information.
     - I can view the location of the campsite.
     - I can view the size of the campsite.
     - I can view the facilities and services offered.

+- **Create Error Pages**: As a **Developer** I can **create certain error pages** so that **a site user can understand when something goes wrong viewing a webpage**
+    - I can create a 404 error page.
+    - I can create a 403 error page.
+    - I can create a 500 error page.

 #### Epic: Bookings System
 - **Make a Booking**: As a **Site User** I can **select a booking option** so that I can **secure a campsite booking**.